 Anxiety disorders are real, serious medical conditions - just as real and serious as physical disorders such as heart disease or diabetes.
 Anxiety disorders are the most common and pervasive mental disorders in the United States.
-An estimated 264 million people worldwide have an anxiety disorder.5 Women are nearly twice as likely as men to get an anxiety disorder in their lifetime.
+An estimated 264 million people worldwide have an anxiety disorder.5 Women are nearly twice as likely as men to be diagnosed with an anxiety disorder in their lifetime.
 In the past year, prevalence of any anxiety disorder was higher for females (23.4%) than for males (14.3%).1 The term "anxiety disorder" refers to specific psychiatric disorders that involve extreme fear or worry, and includes generalized anxiety disorder (GAD), panic disorder and panic attacks, agoraphobia, social anxiety disorder, selective mutism, separation anxiety, and specific phobias.

 - Signs and Symptoms of Anxiety